 You have to get your mind "off the concrete" to see these hooves.
 If you think the walls are passive, or that the frog is the only support at the heels, you need to take another look at the land these hooves came from.
 The same thinking applies to your horses at home as well!

 There were only 205 laminae in this half.
 They seem much more massive than the ones we see in domestic cadavers.
-The sole papillae seem larger as well.
+The solar papillae seem larger as well.

 Hoof walls and soles almost an inch thick with an incredible mustang roll.

 Barefoot endurance horses need to be constantly trimmed to combat excess growth.
 Ivy's barefoot carriage horse was the same way.
-Working 25 hours a week pulling heavy loads on hilly asphalt, he put out 1/2 inch of excess growth per week that had to be trimmed away.
+Working 25 hours a week pulling heavy loads on hilly asphalt, he put out 1/2-inch of excess growth per week that had to be trimmed away.
 When he wasn't working, he lived in a soft pasture.
 I think he was growing 24 hours a day at a rate that he needed during his hardest work.
-The lack of wear in the pasture created all of the excess hoof wall.
+The lack of wear in the pasture created all of the excess hoof wall production.

 I wish I could draw more conclusions for you.
 This experience only left me with a hundred brand new questions.
 I thought I would share it with you, though, so you could ponder it with me.